 That is often a risk signal on its own.
 We review informal communications and help you determine what documentation and questions are needed before any decision is made.

 The Phase 1 pilot covers Arizona and Florida high school athletes, plus the college-bound disclosure framework that applies nationally.
-Oregon is confirmed as Phase 2.
-Ron has existing contacts in Massachusetts, New Hampshire, Pennsylvania, New York, Maryland, Texas, California, Nevada, and Georgia — those states are on the expansion roadmap.
+Oregon is confirmed as Phase 2, and nine more states are on the expansion roadmap.
+Join the list and we will tell you the moment your state opens.

 A short guide for families navigating high school NIL decisions — currently serving Arizona and Florida, with Oregon and more states coming in Phase 2.